johnston9/shot-caller2/README.md

 [View the project live here.](https://ms3-shot-caller.herokuapp.com/)

+THIS IS THE DISPLAY VERSION OF THE APP.
+VIEW THE ORIGINAL REPO [HERE](https://github.com/johnston9/MS3-Shot-Caller)

 A web application for film production that provides a comprehensive means of production collaboration from pre-production to post-production.
 The app is designed to provide a simple streamlined means of communication through nine different